 Think about it, Why Would People Want To Buy Your Product?
 It’s all because They Need A Quick Solution, To Solve A Specific Problem They're Encountering.

+When You Offer The Solution For Their Specific Problem; You're in fact, Implementing The Use of Emotional Enhancers In Your Products.

+The Emotional Enhancers Include:

 Wealth/Money/Happiness